mindyh/Moon/_posts/2014-12-20-tetrisbot.md

 author: Mindy Huang
 layout: post
 guid: http://mindyhuang.com/?p=475
-permalink: /tetrisbot/
+permalink: tetrisbot/
 categories:
   - Projects
+project: true
 comments: true
-project: true
 ---
 This past quarter, I took a class called Experimental Robotics and finally got hands on with an industrial robot.
 I&#8217;d learned the theory beforehand in the pre-requisite class, but working with an actual robot definitely solidified my understanding of the topic.
-(Control theory makes sense now!)<!--more-->
+(Control theory makes sense now!)

 You can see all of our code [on GitHub.](https://github.com/sgibbs409/tetrisbot)